Worklytics/flume-connector/README.md

   * support ingestion from tools that lack sufficient webhook support or REST APIs
   * use Flume filters to exclude or sanitize data according to your particular data security needs
   * Flume is quite mature and well-understood by many developers
+  * Flume is fairly extensible.
+It has a plugin system and is written in Java.

 The drawback is that Flume is an extra component that you must deploy and operate somewhere in your infrastructure.